thenicopanda/Egg-Inc.-Python-API/README.md

 * `ei_user_id` is just your EID from the game, this can be found by going to `Settings-> Privacy & Data-> and it's under the 2 red buttons.
 * `contract_identifier` is the ID of the contract, for example: The contract `Depleted Reserves` has an ID  of `heat-wave-2022`.
 This ID can be found in `get_periodicals()`.
 * `coop_identifier` is the Coop Code.

+## Contact
+If you have any questions/comments/concerns, feel free to message me on discord `alex the nerd#6969`